-There are several limitations in our work.
-First, our derivation is limited to hyper-elastic and visco-elastic materials.
-We don't support simulating shells (cloth), plastic materials, fluid, etc. Second, rigid and articulated objects, which are widely used in robotics, are not supported.
+support simulating shells (cloth), plastic materials, fluid, and the like.
+Second, rigid and articulated objects, which are widely used in robotics, are not supported.
 Although it can be approximated by very large stiffness in our framework, the simulation is much slower than rigid body simulations.
 Third, our forward simulation, though robust, is less efficient than previous works like [Du et al. 2021; Jatavallabhula et al. 2021] in simple scenes (Section 10.5).